British Rail Class 230: Great Western Railway

+In August 2025, one of GWR's Class 230 units, 230001, broke the record for the longest railway journey on a single battery charge.
+The journey, a 200-mile return from Reading via Paddington and Oxford, broke the previous record of 139 miles held by Stadler Deutschland from 2021.

 Incidents

 On 30 December 2016, the prototype set caught fire at Kenilworth.
 Ten people were evacuated safely.
 It was announced in January 2017 that the planned trial on the Coventry to Nuneaton line had been cancelled.
 An incident report, produced by Vivarail, identified a fuel leak in one of the two new engine sets as the most likely cause of the fire.

-On 1 July 2021, a Class 230 on staff training for eventual service on the Borderlands line, caught fire near Wrexham Central.
+On 1 July 2021 a Class 230 caught fire near Wrexham Central railway station while on a staff training run.

 In service

 The first Class 230 service to carry passengers operated on 21 and 22 June 2017 when the prototype (230001) was used to operate a shuttle service from Honeybourne to the Rail Live exhibition at the Quinton Rail Technology Centre.

-The next unit – 230002, a battery-electric multiple unit – operated shuttles at the same location for the Rail Live 2018 event between 20–21 June.
+The next unit – 230002, a battery-electric multiple unit – operated shuttles at the same location for the Rail Live 2018 event between 20 and 21 June.
 The same unit also went to the Bo'ness and Kinneil Railway for a public trial to show the use of battery trains.
 It was later redecorated and shipped to the United States, and as of November 2021 was involved in demonstrating the Railroad Development Corporation's "pop-up metro" concept at the Rockhill Trolley Museum in Pennsylvania.
 The pop-up metro concept aims to provide a "complete package" of trains, platforms, operating rules, and support functions that can help to demonstrate the feasibility and value of investing in introducing, or reintroducing, regular passenger services on lines that are currently not served.

 During October 2017, West Midlands Trains, the new holder of the West Midlands franchise, announced plans to procure three two-car D-Train units for use on the Marston Vale line from December 2018.

 The first Class 230 entered passenger service (230004) with West Midlands Trains on the Marston Vale line between Bedford and Bletchley, on 23 April 2019.
 They were withdrawn from service in December 2022.

+The first Class 230 entered service with Transport for Wales Rail for the Borderlands line between Wrexham Central and Bidston on 3 April 2023.